textninja/mychsa/README.md

     MYCHSA_PORT=3000 docker-compose up

-To tear down, and thus destroy all associated docker containers, including the database, run `docker-compose down`.
+To tear down, and thus destroy all associated docker containers, run `docker-compose down`.
+Note that the database volume will be preserved.
+If you would like to delete the database completely, use `docker-compose down -v` instead.

 ## Tracking API Calls